HelionDevPlatform/helion-rabbitmq-php/README.md

 The site includes more detail and has instructions on how to create an HP Helion Development Platform Application Lifecycle Services Cluster.

+This app uses the [Cloud Foundry PHP buildpack](https://github.com/cloudfoundry/php-buildpack)

+Please note that this app requires the latest buildpack from master for compatibility.
+Once a new tagged release is available, this app will be using a tagged release instead of getting the buildpack directly from master.

 ## Deploy to HP Helion

 You can deploy this app automatically with the button below or with the manual